nbkrause/azure-pipelines-canary-k8s-1/README.md

     one of the existing registries.
 Assign a name like `azurepipelinescanaryk8s`
   - Add another _Kubernetes_ service connection for connecting to your existing kubernetes cluster.
 Name it `k8sEnvironment`.
+  - Configure a namespace for your environment by navigating to "_Pipelines_" > "_Environments_" > "`k8sEnvironment`".
+    Click the "Add Resource" button and chose "Add Kubernetes namespace".
+Select the desired namespace (`default` for this sample), then "Validate and create".

 ### Customizing the pipeline definition